The Answer To Our Environmental Woes Here All Along: Religion

 “Technology”, I do not think it means what you think it means.
-And there are plenty of other phenomenon capable of mass motivation.
+And there is plenty of other phenomena capable of mass motivation.
 I’ll give you a few examples:

 Riding The Boloney Pony

-I’d go so far as to say all four of those things are far more effective motivators than religion, being as even the most devout religious people have sought riches (lookin’ at you Mama T), they’ve abused their positions of power and trust to molest children for sexual thrill, a good lot of them, especially in North America are morbidly obese and every last human on this earth has survival instincts.
-Even suicidal people cannot choke themselves bare-handed!
+I’d go so far as to say all four of those things are far more effective motivators than religion, being as even the most devout religious people have sought riches (lookin’ at you Mama T), they’ve abused their positions of power and trust to molest children for a sexual thrill, a good lot of them, especially in North America are morbidly obese and every last human on this earth has survival instincts.

 But there are tools, he says, that are used by the religious that can help us in our quest for earthly healing: